 2. Communicate with honesty

-“Whenever you voice your side of things, talk like you’re explaining things to an 11-year-old.
+- Whenever you voice your side of things, talk like you’re explaining things to an 11-year-old.
 Clarify everything and use simple, short sentences.
 Be straightforward and avoid analogies or complex metaphors, because they distort meaning

 Self-sufficiency is a remarkable quality to possess.
 But there are times when we simply have to accept the fact that there are things beyond our control.
 In these situations, it is wise to seek help from professionals who can guide us through the rough patches in the relationship.
 It is an option you should consider if you have trust issues in the relationship and don’t know what to do.

 - Dr. Bhonsle explains, “There are always deeper underlying issues to a person’s lack of trust.
 And this is what any mental health professional will begin with.
 Anyone experiencing trust issues should consider therapy for sure; the sailing becomes much smoother when you know just how choppy the waters are.”

 4. Set relationship boundaries

-Because while trust is all about openness and transparency, you don’t want to overstep in your boyfriend’s personal space (or the other way around).
+While trust is all about openness and transparency, you don’t want to overstep in your boyfriend’s personal space (or the other way around).
 “But what to do if my boyfriend doesn’t believe anything I say”, you ask?
-A good way is to keep realistic expectations from each other.
-You can give him an update of where you’re going and with whom, but he can’t call you every hour and inquire after your whereabouts.
-For both your sakes, fortify yourself and define what is acceptable and what is not.
+A good way is to keep realistic expectations of each other.
+For example, you can update him on where you’re going and with whom but he can’t call you every hour and inquire about your whereabouts.

-- Setting healthy relationship boundaries is vital to avoid such ugly fights over privacy.
-You ought to do everything in your power to reassure him, but he can’t enter your personal arenas to assure himself.
-If he does this, he’s exhibiting the traits of a toxic boyfriend.
+- Setting healthy relationship boundaries is vital to avoid ugly fights over privacy.
+You ought to do everything in your power to reassure him, but he can’t enter your personal space to assuage his doubts.
+If he does this, he’s exhibiting the traits of a toxic boyfriend

 Related Reading: 19 Examples Of Healthy Boundaries In Relationships

-5. Exercise empathy and patience
+5. How to make him believe you won’t leave him?
+Exercise empathy and patience

 6. Can you trust someone who doesn’t trust you?
 Consider your options